 Winter Block Surveys

 Many bird species distribute themselves differently during the non-breeding season, compared to the breeding season.
-While nesting, many species are territorial and all are – at least somewhat – tied to nest sites.
-At other times of year, territoriality is less common and many species form flocks or concentrate in particular places.
-Nonbreeding birds are also more able to move in response to weather and other changes in environmental conditions, when they do not have a nest to tend.
+While nesting, many species are territorial, and all are – at least somewhat – tied to nest sites.
+At other times of the year, territoriality is less common and many species form flocks or concentrate in particular places.
+Nonbreeding birds are also more able to move in response to weather and other changes in environmental conditions when they do not have a nest to tend.
 With these differences in mind, we encouraged the use of several different types of survey to improve our ability to document how birds use space during the winter months.

 • Identify 5-10 sites within your block, chosen so that they span a range of habitat types.
 A site should be an area you can search on foot (or similar – a kayak or small boat would be fine) within an hour.
 Do not chose just the best or most well-known sites, but ensure your set of sites represents the range of habitats present in the block.
 Including lakes, ponds, and shorelines is fine, but consider doing specialized surveys on these habitats as well.
 A site can be anything from a public park, a walk through a neighborhood, a trail through the woods, a length of beach, etc.